kazimovzaman2/CS50/README.md

 ## How to use
 1. Clone the repository by running `git clone https://github.com/kazimovzaman2/cs50.git`.
 2. Navigate to the folder of the version you want to use (CS50w or CS50x).
-3. Open the code files in your preferred editor and start exploring!
+3. Open the code files in your preferred editor and start exploring!🚀
 ## Tips
 - Make sure to check the [CS50 website](https://cs50.harvard.edu/) for the latest updates and resources.
 - You can also join the [CS50 community](https://cs50.harvard.edu/community/) for help and support.